 It is really important to lubricate them without damaging the sealing boots.
 My 2004 Chevrolet Blazer has about 10 fittings.
 Which leads me to a personal story with a unhappy ending.
 When I first moved to Florida I didn't have a place to perform my own oil changes.

-I was not permitted to bring my truck into the shop at work to
+I wasn't permitted to bring my truck into the shop at work to

-perform maintenance because it was a local Government facility funded by
+perform maintenance, because it's a local Government facility funded by

 tax payers.
 To further complicate things It was against the apartment complex rules to perform

 any do-it-yourself auto repairs in the parking lot.
-Rules where strictly enforced with penalties of $200 for the first offense.
+Rules are strictly enforced with penalties of $200 for the first offense.

 The service was supposed to include checking tire pressure, filling all fluids and a complete front end lubrication.
 My truck had about 3000 miles on it and the suspension had never been lubed before.
 My service was done in about 30 minutes, and none of the above was performed.